 On the other hand, Nova offers instance snapshots, but instance snapshots do not snapshot Cinder volumes and Nova snapshots are uploaded to Glance whereas Cinder snapshots are uploaded to Swift.
 Further, Nova snapshots are not incremental and this limits the efficiency of your backup solution.
 The other option is to use file-level backups.
 This solution provides file-level granularity but does require running an agent in each of the VM instances.
 Further, with respect to an application workload running on multiple virtual machines, file-level backups become overly complex to manage.

 The founders of Trilio proposed the Raksha project that calls for non-disruptive, application-aware, tenant-driven policy-based backups for cloud workloads consisting of one or more virtual machines with integration to the Horizon dashboard.

 Here the user has the flexibility to use Nova and/or Cinder volumes and a choice to store incremental and full backups on either Swift, Ceph, or NFS.

 The following are additional aspects that you should consider when researching how to prevent data loss:

 - Do I have critical workloads that are using OpenStack Ironic to provision bare metal, and do I need backups for these workloads?
-Best practice for a number of NoSQL databases, is to run these scale-out databases on bare metal instances.
+The best practice for a number of NoSQL databases is to run these scale-out databases on bare metal instances.

-- In most instances customers are using OpenStack Heat and/or DevOps tools to configure and manage complex cloud workload deployments.
+- In most instances, customers are using OpenStack Heat and/or DevOps tools to configure and manage complex cloud workload deployments.
 Does the backup and recovery solution need to be tied to these orchestration tools?
-For application workloads, where additional VM instances are added over time to a workload, resulting a change in the application topology.
-It is important for the backup policy to recognize this change, so the next scheduled snapshot could create a consistent backup based on this new change.
+For application workloads, where additional VM instances are added over time to a workload, resulting in a change in the application topology.
+It is important for the backup policy to recognize this change so that the next scheduled snapshot could create a consistent backup based on this new change.

-- Can I restore bare metal snapshot to VM and vice versa?
+- Can I restore a bare metal snapshot to VM and vice versa?